Parametric Design of a Cable-Driven Coaxial Spherical Parallel Mechanism for Ultrasound Scans: Proposed CDC-SPM Haptic Interface

 To standardize the assignment of coordinate frames along the robotic structure, the Denavit–Hartenberg (DH) parameterization is employed.
 By extracting the DH parameters from the vector chain in Eq.~\ref{eq:ClosedLoopVector}, the representation of link transformations is simplified, ensuring consistency and reliability in kinematic modeling.

 To explicitly relate the geometric design parameters to the Denavit–Hartenberg model, the key inter-joint vectors are computed from the manipulator geometry.
-The displacement from the \textit{base} to the first joint is:
+The displacement from the $base$ to the first joint is:

-The radius \(R_1\) and \(R_2\) denote, respectively, the radius of the circle on which all second joints lie and all third joints lie.
-The position of \textit{joint 2} relative to \textit{joint} 1 is obtained from the curvature angle \(\alpha_1\) as:
+The radii $R_1$ and $R_2$ denote, respectively, the radius of the circle on which all second joints lie and all third joints lie.
+The position of $joint~2$ relative to $joint~1$ is obtained from the curvature angle $\alpha_1$ as:

-which directly yields the DH parameters \(a_2,a_3,d_2\).
-The second curvature angle \(\alpha_2\) and the centre of rotation determine the location of \textit{joint 3}, so the position of \textbf{joint 3} relative to \textbf{joint 2} is:
+which directly yields the DH parameters $a_2,a_3,d_2$.
+The second curvature angle $\alpha_2$ and the center of rotation determine the location of $joint~3$, so the position of $joint~3$ relative to $joint~2$ is:

-from which the remaining parameters \(a_4,a_5,d_6\) are obtained.
-The tool length defines the final DH offset \(d_{10}=L_{\mathrm{tool}}\), while the twist angles satisfy \(\alpha_3=\alpha_1\) and \(\alpha_6=\beta\).
+whose components correspond to Denavit–Hartenberg parameters $a_5,a_4,d_6$, respectively.
+The tool length defines $d_{10}=L_{\mathrm{eff}}$, while the twist angles satisfy $\alpha_3=\alpha_1$ and $\alpha_6=\beta$.
 These analytic relations fully describe how the geometric design variables map into the DH parameters listed in Tab.~\ref{tab:DenavitHartenberg}.